 The installer comes with shows demonstrating the possibilities of the EPS layer.
 Choose FILE > Open show... and select a show from the BluffTitler/Media/Shows/EPS folder.

 To quickly switch between your own shows and the ones that come with the installer, click on the Personal and App buttons in the upper right corner of the file dialog.

-The EPS layer uses the same interface and has the same features as the text layer, only it operates on a single EPS file instead of multiple TrueType characters.
+The EPS layer uses the same interface and has the same features as the text layer.
+The difference is that the EPS layer renders an EPS file and the text layer multiple TrueType characters.
+Use the Characters property to set the number of times the EPS shape must be rendered.
 For more information see the text layer.

 Choose MEDIA > Change EPS... or click on the Change EPS... button.

 BluffTitler has limited EPS support.
 It only imports filled shapes built out of lines and curves from uncompressed, unoptimized EPS files.

 Next to EPS files, the EPS layer also accepts bitmap files.
 Learn more